warathepj/n8n-MarketSync-backend/README.md

 The MarketSync workflow is triggered by an **HTTP Webhook**.
 Here's a step-by-step breakdown:

-1.  **Webhook Trigger:** The workflow starts when an HTTP POST request is received at the specified webhook URL (`3a0b65c7-08e6-411c-8d73-7335fad620b2`).
+1.  **Webhook Trigger:** The workflow starts when an HTTP POST request is received at the specified webhook URL (`your_webhook_url`).
 This webhook is expected to receive JSON data containing booking or payment information.
 2.  **Conditional Check (If Node):**
     * The "If" node checks for the existence of `{{ $json.body.source }}` in the incoming data.
     * If `source` exists (indicating a payment confirmation), the workflow proceeds to the "Telegram1" node.